DelbyPicnic/Rack/README.md

 ### Manual

-Clone a plugin respository into a folder inside `plugins` folder.
+Clone a plugin repository into a folder inside `plugins` folder.
 Use `--recursive` option, or do `git submodule update --init --recursive` afterwards.

 To build, execute `make -C plugins/PLUGIN_FOLDER`.
 No installation is required.